antoniomartinezzz/Graphs-Homework/README.md

 ## Part 3: Implementation (1 point)

 In this part, you will be implementing the GraphSAGE model for the defined task on the Cora dataset.
-For this purpose, you should initially dive into the code (all files) to get a general understanding of the model.
+For this purpose, you should initially dive into the code to get a general understanding of the model.
 The Cora dataset class is defined in `datasets/node_classification.py` and the model implementation in the rest of the `src/` files.

 Based on the Cora dataset class, **explain in your own words the difference between training a transductive and inductive model.
 What would you expect to give better results?**